l0wigh/CatacombVita/README.md

 - L1 (F4) : Save the game
 - R1 (F5) : Load the game

 Because of the limited buttons on the vita, I had to cut some features.
 The important ones are there.
 I don't think that I'll try to add anything else.
-The game should be playable and you should not encounter issues, if so open a github issue
+The game should be playable and you should not encounter issues, if you do open a github issue

 # Special Thanks